mrh996/ronghui/_pages/about.md

   - /about.html
 ---

-I am a PhD in Lancaster University.
-I am interested in the the improvement of robustness of Deep Neural Network, which includes safety testing for the DNN , adversarial attack on images and videos, and verification.  \\
+I am a PhD student in Lancaster University.
+I am interested in the the improvement of robustness of Deep Neural Network, which includes safety testing for the DNN , adversarial attack on images and videos, and robustness verification.  \\
-My supervisors are Dr. Wenjie Ruan from Exeter University and Dr. Leandro Soriano Marcolino and Prof. Qiang Ni from Lancaster University \\
+My supervisors are Dr. Wenjie Ruan from Exeter University and Dr. Leandro Soriano Marcolino and Prof. Qiang Ni from Lancaster University

 Research Aims:
 ======